gregcaporaso/microbiogeo/doc/notes/permanova.rst

         Input_filepath                                                  permanova_R_value       p_value
         ../../datasets/glen_canyon/unweighted_unifrac_dm_shuffled_3.txt 1.68346774545           0.902

-The R value of 2.03268471405, 1.91859583429, and 1.68346774545 indicates that the results when CurrentlyWet is shuffled are not significantly different (i.e. there is no clustering) due to its relatively “small” ratio.
+The R value of 2.03268471405, 1.91859583429, and 1.68346774545 indicates that the results when CurrentlyWet is shuffled are not significantly different due to its relatively “small” ratio.
 This is a result that we would expect.
 The p-values of 0.332, 0.448, and 0.902 indicates that the results are insignificant.